conorr/clamshell/README.md

 meow
 ```

-Clamshell parses an input string into a command followed by an argument vector, which it uses to call the function bound to that command.
+Clamshell parses an input string into a command followed by an argument vector, which is passed to the function bound to the command:

 ```
 >> add 2 3
 5
 ```

-If there isn't one, it prints an error:
+If the command has no bound function, it prints an error:

 ```
 >> do_this_undefined_thing